 Rosemary is a rich source of antioxidants and anti-inflammatory compounds, which are thought to help boost the immune system and improve blood circulation.
 Rosemary is a cognitive stimulant and can help improve memory performance and quality.
 It may also boost alertness, intelligence, and focus.

 Rosemary is best known for hair treatment, but it might help with skincare as well.
 An infusion of rosemary leaves makes for a great aromatic astringent.
 You may also to treat acne or pimples with products containing rosemary because of its anti-inflammatory and anti-septic properties.

 Scientific studies show its capability to stimulate and improve hair growth with certain patologies, like androgenic alopecia.
 Take these conclusions carefully as there are very few clinical studies for humans.
 Still, folk medicin defends rosemary as very good for hair growth and conditioning for hair.

 What Is It

-It is called erva-príncipe in Portugal, who knows why.
-Lemongrass feels much more intuitive.
+Known as Erva-Príncipe in Portugal, lemongrass is its common name.
 Technically called Cymbopogon citratus, it’s a bush with long and thin leaves.
 It makes a really nice tea filled with intense lemon flavour and scent.

-There are several claims about lemongrass medicinal properties, such as fighting anxiety, lowering blood pressure, anti-inflamatory, anti-oxidant, anti-cancer, and there are some encouraging lab tests that corroborate them, but there are lack of data in humans to back up these claims.
+There are several claims about lemongrass medicinal properties.
+Fighting anxiety, lowering blood pressure, anti-inflamatory, anti-oxidant, anti-cancer are just a few.
+There are some encouraging lab tests that corroborate them, but there are lack of data in humans to back up these claims.
 One is proven by scientific studies: it is effective against bacteria responsible for oral health problems (chronic gum disease and tooth decay).